shautvast/exceptional/README.md

 Experiment with java22 and Rust to monitor exceptions in a JVM

-It's a mini APM that leverages the java22 ClassFile API and java22 Foreign Function Interface It's a java agent that instruments all `throw` opcodes in your bytecode with a call to a logger written in Rust.
+* It's a mini APM that leverages the java22 ClassFile API and java22 Foreign Function Interface.
+* It's a java agent that instruments all `throw` opcodes in your bytecode with a call to a logger written in Rust.

 Work in Progress.
 Proof of concept works, but needs optimization.
 Try this at home, not at work :)